 Down Payment

-This is the dollar amount you’ll be using towards the equipment lease.
-Some companies may require a minimum down payment percentage that’s based on the price of the equipment being leased.
 For example, a 10% down payment on equipment valued at $100,000 would equate to a $10,000 down payment.

-Life of Equipment (In Years)
+Life of Equipment (in years)

 Interest Rate

-Length of lease (number of months)
+Lease Length (number of months)

 This is the length of time you will be making payments and also the time you’ll be allowed to retain possession and use of the equipment.
 At the end of this period, you’ll be expected to return the equipment to the leasing company or manufacturer.
 However, some leases provide the option to renew, extend, or purchase the equipment.